3 observations after Sixers fail to extend win streak, lose in Brooklyn without their All-Stars

 Despite leading by as many as 14 points, they suffered a 112-107 defeat Tuesday night to the Nets at Barclays Center.

-Kelly Oubre Jr. (30 points, six rebounds, four assists) and Tobias Harris (18 points, nine boards, four assists) were their top producers.
+Kelly Oubre Jr. (season-high 30 points, six rebounds, four assists) and Tobias Harris (18 points, nine boards, four assists) were the team's top producers.

 Stay in the game with the latest updates on your beloved Philadelphia sports teams!
 Sign up here for our All Access Daily newsletter.